Gwen-Bradbury/MS4/README.md

 - As a user, I want the option to delete inputs if necessary.

-- As a user, I want confirmation before deleting something.

 - As a user, I want my information to remain confidential.

 - As a user, I dont want other users editing/deleting my inputs.